What is Patient Engagement?

 Remember, the journey towards patient activation is no sprint; it's a marathon.
 It requires patience, persistence, and a lot of motivation.
 But the results are worth it.
 After all, isn't being actively involved in one's care the ultimate form of patient empowerment?

 Benefits of Patient Engagement

-Your team and the patients you provide care to stand to benefit a lot from the engagement process.
-It helps achieve the triple aim of healthcare delivery: improving the patient experience of care, population health, and reducing the per capita cost.
+The patient engagement process has the potential to greatly benefit the entire medical system by accomplishing the triple aim of healthcare delivery: enhancing the patient experience of care, improving population health, and reducing per capita costs.

 Patients and providers can communicate and collaborate more quickly and easily with the use of technology.
 These innovative tools facilitate the sharing of updates on both sides and provide a means for shared decision-making to happen.
 Enhanced communication leads to better care, improved outcomes, and increased patient satisfaction.

 2. Better care and improved outcomes

 When patients and caregivers are given access to their health and clinical data, treatment information, and decision-making tools, their understanding increases.
 They are better prepared to participate in their care.
 This participation gives providers more information about the patient’s condition and helps them make better decisions.
 Health outcomes are improved by increasing the ability to monitor patients’ health conditions, alerting them to early warning signals, enabling early intervention, and possibly lowering the incidence of emergency room visits and hospitalizations.

 Easy access to their health and clinical information and the ability to interact with their physicians and healthcare team members give patients a sense of empowerment and more control over their lives.
 These factors help increase their overall satisfaction with the care provided and the outcomes of such care, a major component of value-based reimbursement.